Ford Figo: Production

 The Ford Figo was manufactured at Ford's plant in Chennai, Tamil Nadu, India.
 The 100,000th Ford Figo produced for the Indian market was delivered 15 months after its launch.
 The 200,000th Figo was sold during August 2012, after 29 months of production, while the 300,000th Figo was made in first week of August 2013, after 41 months of production.

 Braking and handling

 The Ford Figo had ventilated discs at front and drum rear brakes.
-The top variant came with an Anti-lock braking system (ABS) with Electronic Brakeforce DIstribution (EBD) which enhances the safety of the car by helping it stop in emergency situations.
+The top variant came with an Anti-lock braking system (ABS) with Electronic Brakeforce Distribution (EBD) which enhances the safety of the car by helping it stop in emergency situations.

 Safety

 During a crash, the Figo's engine automatically falls from the bonnet area to prevent the car from catching fire.
 Dual front airbags are available on a premium package.

-The Figo for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2014 (similar to Latin NCAP 2013).
+The Figo for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2014 (based on Latin NCAP 2013).